meettyj/Tobacco-on-Twitter/reddit/subreddit_count.md

 - The hyphen(-) is not working in keywords.
 API will treat them as space and search each word individually.
 - Each word in the search query should appear individually without being part of other words.
   - Search '**e juice**': results will contain 'we love **e juice**', but **will not** contain 'we lov**e juice**'.
+- There is no difference between lower-case and upper-case

 ## Problems
 - **Too many requests limitation (Response 429)**.
 It seems we cannot send too many request in a short time, but we can solve this by separate the requests in different time period.